Tere Naam

-Tere Naam was nominated for a total of 24 Awards, winning 7 of them, including 8 Filmfare Award nominations.
+Tere Naam received a total of 24 award nominations, including eight at the Filmfare Awards, and won seven accolades.

 Plot

-Radhe Mohan is a jobless rowdy, surrounded by a rough circle.
-He lives with his brother Ajay, his sister-in-law Gayatri, and their child.
-He is a violent man, but often performs good deeds, such as beating up sexual harassers.
+The film centres around Radhe Mohan, a tough college student who leads the Student Union and has a violent temper.
+He lives with his older brother Ajay, a magistrate, and often clashes with him.
+Only his sister-in-law Gayatri seems to truly understand him.

-Radhe falls in love with Nirjara Bhardwaj, a student at his former college and the daughter of a poor temple priest.
-Radhe helps her a few times, and she seems to like him.
-One day, Radhe proposes to her and jokingly remarks that he would beat her father up if he doesn't agree to their marriage.
-Nirjara is too shocked to say much and utters "Yes" when Radhe asks her if she was listening to him.
+Radhe wins the Student Union election and gets into a fight during the celebrations.
+Though aggressive, he begins to change after meeting Nirjara, a timid Brahmin girl.
+Radhe helps her a few times, and she seems to like him a bit.
+One day, Radhe proposes to her and jokingly remarks that he will beat her father up if he doesn't agree to their marriage.
+Nirjara is too shocked to say much and utters "yes" when Radhe asks her if she was listening to him.
 Radhe interprets this as her acceptance of the proposal.
-Later, he and his friends intimidate Nirjara's fiancé Rameshwar.
-The next day, Radhe brings her a gift, but she tells him that she does not love him, and calls him a goon.
+Later he and his friends intimidate Nirjara fiancé, Rameshwar.
+The next day, Radhe brings her a gift, but she tells him that she does not love him and calls him a goon.
 A heartbroken Radhe subsequently tries to talk to her, but she refuses to engage in a conversation.

-Radhe's friends suggest that he give up rowdyism and violence to impress Nirjara, but one day, he roughs up a brothel owner who had beaten up one of his friends.
-As Radhe is about to punch the brothel owner, Nirjara arrives at the scene, and Radhe stops the violence, allowing the brothel owner to escape.
-Subsequently, Nirjara's elder sister Mamata, who is in need of money, is nearly tricked into prostitution, when she visits the brothel to meet a man who promises her a loan.
-Radhe, who does not know that she is Nirjara's sister, visits the same brothel to find a man who had harassed a woman.
+Radhe's friends suggest that he give up rowdyism and violence to impress Nirjara but one day, he roughs up a goon who had beaten up one of his friends.
+As Radhe is about to punch him.
+Nirjara arrives at the scene, and Radhe stops the violence and allowing the goon to escape.
+Subsequently, Nirjara’s elder sister Mamata, who is in need of money, is nearly tricked into prostitution when she unknowingly visits a brothel to meet a man who promises her a loan.
+Radhe, who does not know that she is Nirjara’s sister, visits the same brothel to find a man who had harassed a woman and had hit his friend for intervening.
 He saves Mamata from being arrested during a police raid.
-She tells him that her husband Aatmaram has evicted her, and is demanding money to give her the custody of their son.
-The next day, Radhe beats up Aatmaram, forcing him to take her back and to stop harassing her.
-Rameshwar sees this and tells Nirjara that Radhe is a good, selfless man, who truly loves her.
-Unaware of this conversation, Radhe abducts Nirjara (which is extremely ironic to what Rameshwar was telling about him) so that she would listen to him express his feelings for her.
-Nirjara initially feels intimidated, but ultimately falls in love with him.
+She tells him that her husband Aatmaram has kicked her out of their house and is demanding money to give her custody of their son. the next day, Radhe beats up Aatmaram, forcing him to take her back and to stop harassing her.
+Rameshwar sees this and tells Nirjara that Radhe is a good selfless man who truly loves her. unaware of this conversation, Radhe abducts Nirjara (which is the opposite of what Rameshwar was saying about him) so that she would listen to him to express his feelings for her.
+Nirjara initially feels intimidated but ultimately falls in love with him.